wagiminator/ATtiny13-TinyRemote/README.md

 # TinyRemote - IR Remote Control based on ATtiny13A
 TinyRemote is an IR remote control based on an ATtiny13A powered by a CR2032 or LIR2032 coin cell battery.
-The code is a full implementation of the NEC protocol using only 370 bytes (36%) of program memory.

 - Project Video: https://youtu.be/ad3eyNCov9c
 - Project on EasyEDA: https://easyeda.com/wagiminator/attiny13-tinyremote